-The Investment Officer will provide periodic reports to City Council (or designated sub-committee) showing the make-up of the investment portfolio and average interest rate as well as the monthly interest rate earned by the Local Government Investment Pool.
+The Investment Officer will provide periodic reports to City Council (or designated sub-committee) showing the make-up of the investment portfolio and average interest rate as well as the monthly interest rate www.ci.scappoose.or.us Page 32 of 145 earned by the Local Government Investment Pool.
 The reports will be used to ensure adequate portfolio diversification, both by type and maturity dates.
 A monthly cash flow projection will be used to ensure portfolio maturities coincide with projected cash flow needs.